area9innovation/flow9/tools/dsl/wase/readme.md

 - Check that the return value of a return matches the function return value

+- Check that we do not have let-binding of () type

 ## Top-level Syntax

 At the top-level, we have syntax for the different kinds of sections in